Pentland Group

-Pentland Group is a British privately owned global company that owns and invests in, primarily, retail and wholesale businesses in the sports, outdoor and sports fashion sectors.
-The Group is the majority shareholder of JD Sports, which operates 2,420 stores across 19 territories.
-The Group owns Speedo, Berghaus, Canterbury of New Zealand, Endura, Boxfresh, Ellesse, Red or Dead, SeaVees and Mitre.
+Pentland Group Limited is a British privately held multinational company that owns and invests in retail and wholesale businesses in the sports, outdoor and sports fashion sectors.
+The company is the majority shareholder of JD Sports, which operates 2,420 stores across 19 countries.
+Pentland also owns Speedo, Berghaus, Canterbury of New Zealand, Endura, Boxfresh, Ellesse, Red or Dead and Mitre.
 It is also the UK footwear licensee for Kickers and has a joint venture partnership for Lacoste footwear.
-The Group also holds interests directly and indirectly, through fund managers, in activities and businesses operating in sectors outside of its core trading activities, to provide the Group with an element of diversification.
+The company also holds interests directly and indirectly, through fund managers, in activities and businesses operating in sectors outside of its core trading activities, to provide the Group with an element of diversification.

-With annual sales of $6.4 billion, Pentland Group is headquartered in the UK and the Group employs more than 50,000 people.
+With annual sales of $6.4 billion, Pentland Group is headquartered in London and employs more than 50,000 people.

 In 2017, Pentland Group was awarded the International Institute for Management Development (IMD) Global Family Business International Award in recognition of the group's commitment to sustainability, ethical trade, human rights, outstanding contributions to combating modern day slavery as well as its skill in regenerating itself through innovation and entrepreneurial venturing.